Netistrar/whmcs/README.md

 This is the officially supported WHMCS registrar module for the Netistrar registry platform.
 This is currently in BETA testing.

-To use this module, first sign up for a Netistrar account at [https://netistrar.com] and then contact [support@netistrar.com] to obtain
+To use this module, first sign up for a Netistrar account at [https://netistrar.com](https://netistrar.com) and then contact [Netistrar Support](mailto:support@netistrar.com) to obtain
 API credentials.